dora-team/dora.dev/hugo/content/guides/how-to-innovate-with-generative-ai/index.md

 ## Outcomes define success
 As your organization explores integrating generative AI into your software delivery and operations process, foster an outcome-oriented mindset within your teams.
 Improvements take time.
 Ensure that your organization allocates enough time, resources, and space so these improvements can yield tangible results.

-Instead of solely defining success by the adoption of generative AI, it's more beneficial to base success based on the impact of generative AI on specific outcomes.
+Instead of solely defining success by the adoption of generative AI, it's more beneficial to base success on the impact of generative AI on specific outcomes.
 These outcomes should directly influence software delivery performance, overall well-being, and the organization's performance as a whole.

 When you integrate generative AI into your workflow, it's important to remember the [J-curve effect](/research/2018/dora-report/2018-dora-accelerate-state-of-devops-report.pdf#page=30).
 Initially, productivity might dip as you invest time in learning, adjusting processes, and potentially facing unforeseen challenges.
 This is the downward slope of the "J." However, the downward slope is not necessarily the final outcome.
 With persistence and strategic implementation, you can climb the upward curve and benefit from the efficiency, innovation, and problem-solving capabilities of generative AI.